Pjefferyi/Blackpoll_Warbler_migration_network_Git/README.md

 The folder Contains the script that combines the location data derived from the geolocators to build the post- and pre-breeding migration network (Network_construction.R)

+The data generated during the construction procress is also stored in the Network Construction folder.
+It includes edgeliests for the networks constructed for the post- and pre-breeding migrations and estimates of relative abundance used to weight each nodes.

 ### Strenght of migratory connectivity metric

 The strength of migratory connectivity was calculated in this script (Strength_of_migratory_connectivity.R): https://github-com.subzero.lib.uoguelph.ca/Pjefferyi/Blackpoll_Warbler_migration_network_Git/blob/main/Strength_of_migratory_connectivity.R